-Cardholders of the Citi Simplicity Card will receive a 0% intro APR on purchases and balance transfers for 18 months* months.
-After the introductory period has expired, the interest rate will become 12.99% - 21.99%* (Variable).
-That rate is about average when compared to other cards, but the intro period is outstanding.
+Cardholders of the card will receive a 0% intro APR on purchases and balance transfers for 21 months.
+After the introductory period has expired, the interest rate will go up based on current rates and your credit worthiness.
 The balance transfer fee is a standard 3% with a $5 minimum.